nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221016161034/README.md

 # one mix netbook standby issues in linux

-- concept of `one mix netbook standby issues in linux`
+- testing setting "screen blank" to Never instead of 10 minutes

 ```
 ```